 FOLLOW-UP with your student to solidify their resolve to obtain appropriate help and to demonstrate your commitment to assist them in this process.
 Check later with your student to see that the referral appointment was kept and to hear how it went.
 Provide support while your student takes further appropriate action or pursues another referral if needed.

 CONSULT with a Counseling Center staff member (895-4292), the Dean of Students (895-4234), or your student’s Residence Life Assistant Director (895-4113) when you have questions or concerns about your student, or want to know about resources on and off campus.

 What Happens to a Student at the Counseling Center?

 Students make their own appointments.
 You can assist this process by providing the student with the Counseling Center phone number (895-4292; x4292 on campus).
 Students can also stop by the Counseling Center to schedule an appointment.
-Office hours are between 8:00 a.m. and 4:30 p.m., Monday through Friday, and new for 2005-06, extended hours are available on Tuesday by appointment only.
-A student can generally obtain an appointment within a day or two if they wish, but there may sometimes be a longer wait if demands for services are high.
+Office hours are between 8:00 a.m. and 4:30 p.m., Monday through Friday.
+A student can generally obtain an appointment within a few days if they wish, but there may sometimes be a longer wait if demands for services are high.